Drix10/ml-videos/night_hunt/README.md

   replay with level-up cards in between. `SPACE` jumps ahead.
   `python main.py showcase 2 5` replays just those levels.
 - Background: `MAX_GENS=200 nohup python main.py > train.log 2>&1 &`
-- `RESUME=1 python main.py` — picks up level/gen/population from
+- Resume after stopping (`Ctrl+C` is safe — every generation snapshots):
-  `checkpoints/resume.pt`.
-A killed night loses nothing.
+  `RESUME=1 python main.py` (bash) or
-- `[autobar]` — if a level stalls 30 gens, its bar drops to the median of recent bests rounded down to a multiple of 25 (announced on console).
+  `$env:RESUME = "1"; python main.py` (PowerShell).
+- `[autobar]` — if a level sits 30+ genuinely flat gens, its bar drops to the median of recent bests rounded down to a multiple of 25 (announced on console).
 The new bar is always already-beaten fitness, so a flat plateau clears instead of grinding.
 Walls lower themselves; no night is ever wasted on an unreachable number.

 ## Run it